MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/configuration/mixed-reality-configuration-guide.md

 <img src="../features/images/mixed-reality-toolkit-configuration-profile-screens/MRTK_InputSystemSelection.png" width="650px" alt="Input System settings 1">

-Behind the Input System provided by the MRTK are several other systems, these help to drive and manage the complex inter-weavings required to abstract out the complexities of a multi-platform / mixed reality framework.
+Behind the Input System provided by MRTK are several other systems, these help to drive and manage the complex inter-weavings required to abstract out the complexities of a multi-platform / mixed reality framework.

 <img src="../features/images/mixed-reality-toolkit-configuration-profile-screens/MRTK_InputSystemProfile.png" width="650px" alt="Input System settings 2">